nodejs/node-core-utils/docs/ncu-ci.md

 `ncu-ci commit <jobid>` returns information about the results of a specified `node-test-commit` job.

 For example, if you would like to see the results of `node-test-commit` for https://github.com/nodejs/node/pull/34086, you would visit the PR and note that the `node-test-commit` job can be found at https://ci.nodejs.org/job/node-test-commit/39377, and therefore the `<jobid>` is `39377`, not `34086`.
+See `ncu-ci commit --help` for more.

 Example:
 ```sh